zayanx7/belly-button-challenge/README.md

 ## Features

-- **Horizontal Bar Chart:** Displaying the top 10 OTUs found in an individual, with sample values, OTU IDs, and hovertext.
+- **Horizontal Bar Chart:** Displaying the top 10 OTUs found in an individual, with sample values, OTU IDs, and hover text.

-- **Bubble Chart:** Visualizing each sample with OTU IDs, sample values, marker size, marker colors, and text values.
+- **Bubble Chart:** Visualizing each sample with OTU IDs, sample values, marker size, marker colours, and text values.

 ## Instructions

-- Open the index.html file in a web browser or visit
+- Open the index.html file in a web browser or visit https://github.com/zayanx7/belly-button-challenge/blob/main/index.html

 - The default ID is set to 940.
 Use the dropdown menu to select a different ID and view the associated metadata, bar graph, and bubble chart.